ianmaclarty/amulet/doc/scene_nodes.md

 node child. i.e. no program or blending is defined -- these must be created separately as parent nodes.

-`n` is initial capacity.
+`n` is the initial capacity.
 Set this to the number of quads you think you'll want to render.
-It doesn't matter if it's too small as the capacity will be increased as required (though it's slightly faster no capacity increases are required).
+It doesn't matter if it's too small as the capacity will be increased as required, though it's slightly faster if no capacity increases are required.

 `spec` is a table of attribute name and type pairs (the same as used for [`am.struct_array`](#am.struct_array) ).